Quick Answer

 In plain navy cloth, the Paletot coat is the perfect city topcoat.
 It can be worn with pinstriped double-breasted suits, tuxedos, or tailcoats.

-It is also a great choice for a Stroller suit or a morning coat.
+It is also an excellent choice for a Stroller suit or a morning coat.

-With the addition of a detachable fur collar or lapels and matte silk cuffs, it becomes a very special evening overcoat.
+Adding a detachable fur collar, lapels, and matte silk cuffs becomes a special evening overcoat.

 A contrasting velvet collar looks particularly dapper, perfect for an old-money look.